TM Forum's Collaboration Program is a "Virtual Research and Development Consortium"

 Project teams may use a combination of working mechanisms, as they deem appropriate, such as:

-In order to comply with existing and emerging regulations regarding transparency of standardisation, project teams must use the standard support tools and structures outlined in the Online Help area of the Community Environment, including the Calendar Functionality (to ensure all interested parties know details of the planned meetings).
+In order to comply with existing and emerging regulations regarding transparency of standardization, project teams must use the standard support tools and structures outlined in the Online Help area of the Community Environment, including the Calendar Functionality (to ensure all interested parties know details of the planned meetings).
 Meeting notices must have a clear agenda, time limits and objectives.
 Meeting minutes must also be produced, using the template provided, and stored in the recommended area of the community for ease of reference by all members.

 For key strategic projects, where member companies have committed their resources to produce critical deliverables in specific timeframes, these projects are expected to remain focused on the agreed deliverables.
-With approval from the authorized person within their company, other "non committed" resources may observe and comment and in some cases may volunteer to assist with the work.
+With approval from the authorized person within their company, other "non committed" resources may join the project to observe and comment and in some cases may volunteer to assist with the work.
 However, the pace of the project must be maintained and delays may not be caused as a result of this.

 Intellectual Property Rights

-All Collaborative R&D work is governed by the IPR Policy of the TM Forum (Annex 1 of the By-Laws).
+All Collaborative R&D work is governed by the IP Policy of the TM Forum (Annex 1 of the By-Laws).
 All contributions must be made via the online collaboration environment.
 As such, any intellectual property associated with contributions to the work must be identified at the time of submission of the contribution.

 Meeting notes must be produced for every project team meeting, and will be stored on the community environment using the template provided and in the storage area recommended in the online help, so that they can be easily found by all members.
 At a minimum meeting notes must document the attendees, decisions (including voting status if applicable) and resulting action items.